 Irish Pub Quiz Trivia:

-For 2 years I was MC of a Pub Quiz Trivia competition at Molloy Brothers Irish Pub, and for 4 years I compiled and was MC of a Pub Quiz Trivia competition at WJ McBride’s Irish Pub in Overland Park, KS including their annual special Irish Pub Quiz Trivia night.
+For 2 years I was MC of a Pub Quiz Trivia competition at Molloy Brothers Irish Pub, and for 4 years I compiled and was MC of a Multimedia Pub Quiz Trivia competition at WJ McBride’s Irish Pub in Overland Park, KS including their annual special Irish Pub Quiz Trivia night.
 Prior to that I participated in 3 seasons of Pub Quizzes at O’Dowd’s Little Dublin, being on the Grand Final winning team once.
 The Manager of O’Dowd’s asked me to do both their website and their quiz, but before I could answer, the manager was asked to leave.

 Food from Irish Stores:

 I have bought food in Browne’s Deli & Market, Sheehan’s Irish Imports, and Brits in Lawrence.
-I intend to make it to the ones I have not purchased from yet, like Doherty & Sullivan’s, but eventually I ran out of time before returning to live in Ireland.
+I did intend to make it to the ones I hadn’t purchased from yet, like Doherty & Sullivan’s, but eventually I ran out of time before returning to live in Ireland.

 Drinking in Irish Pubs: